I got you to look after me, and you got me to look after you, and that’s why.

 Having lived and worked in Chicago for many years, Frank had some incredible stories about auto sales; Chicago style.
 He was a big Chicago sports fan, and since I’m a Wisconsin sports fan we ribbed each other’s teams a bit.
 (We didn’t see eye to eye on politics, so we generally avoided that topic)

-Ann, JoAnn and I all miss Frank, and my rides down to the VA healthcare center are kind of lonesome these days.
+Sadly, my wife Ann has passed away now also, but she JoAnn and I all missed Frank when he was no longer with us.
+My rides down to the VA healthcare center are kind of lonesome these days.
 But I can still see Frank’s smiling face, and laugh at the many stories he told, along with our near-death automobile rides.

 Thanks for being a great guy and a good friend Frank, and as your friend the GPS lady would say, “You’ve reached your final destination”. 😊